Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

 # Inputs

-   client_Id
+   Client_Id

    Client_Secret

    Tenantid

-   mailsender
+   Mailsender

    KeepJobtitles

  # Procedure to run the script

-   To excute `DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles` download/copy and paste the script into powersell
+   To excute `DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles` download/copy and paste the script into PowerShell

-   Provide the input parameters mailsender,client_Id,Client_Secret,Tenantid,KeepJobtitles and hit enter to proceed further on the script
+   Provide the input parameters Mailsender, Client_Id, Client_Secret, Tenantid, KeepJobtitles and hit enter to proceed further on the script

    Now script will redirect to web page for login